-Marcia Lee Kelly is the President and CEO of the 2020 Republican National Convention in Charlotte, North Carolina.
+Marcia Lee Kelly is the President and CEO of the 2020 Republican National Convention.
 Most recently, Kelly was the Assistant to the President, Director of White House Management and Administration and Director of the Office of Administration, which provides operational support for the President.
 In that capacity, she oversaw 390 personnel supporting the White House, Office of Administration and the Executive Residence.
 She was also an official member of the USA Presidential Delegation to the Olympics in South Korea.

 Over the course of her almost 30-year career, she has worked on two presidential transition teams and three Republican National Conventions in Minneapolis, Tampa and Cleveland.
 As Director of Operations for the 2016 Convention, she managed overall logistics, including build-outs of convention venues.

 A first generation Korean-American, Kelly started her career in the New York City Mayor’s Office, produced the Yankees ticker-tape parade and directed the two-year long NYC Millennium celebration that included 26-hours of non-stop live broadcasting to a global audience.
 Among a list of large-scale commemorations organized by Kelly: the Princess Diana Memorial, World Cup Host Committee, Inauguration of Mayor Giuliani and a Sting Concert in Central Park.
 Kelly was nominated for a daytime Emmy award for the “Prayer for America” which was the first memorial for the victims of 9/11.
 She and her work have been featured in the New York Times and Los Angeles Times.

 Toni Anne Dashiell is the Chairwoman for the RNC Committee on Arrangements for the 2020 Republican National Convention, and continues to serve as the Republican National Committeewoman for Texas.